-Dean Karen DePauw has noted that faculty and graduate schools are trained and educated to share their research and scholarship with those who are within the same discipline, or closely related fields.
+Faculty and graduate schools are trained and educated to share their research and scholarship with those who are within the same discipline, or closely related fields.
 Such individuals tend to "speak the same language."
 But the academy typically does not provide opportunities for scholars to communicate their work effectively outside their fields, or to the general public.

-DePauw said graduate students in science, technology and other fields, whether preparing for a career in academe or in another professional field, must be able to share their work effectively and clearly with different audiences.
+But graduate students in science, technology and other fields, whether preparing for a career in academe or in another professional field, must be able to share their work effectively and clearly with different audiences.

 The two-credit course, offered during fall and spring semesters on the Blacksburg campus, incorporates exercises used by theater students and professionals to sharpen concentration, listening and reaction skills while developing trust and teamwork.